shadman-shakib/Monitoring-temperature-humidity-with-DHT11-sensor-/README.md

-# Monitoring-temperature-humidity-with-DHT11-sensor-
+# Monitoring temperature humidity with DHT11 sensor
 Monitoring temperature/humidity with  DHT11 sensor.
 And displaying it in LCD monitor.
 LCD monitor also can show the time.
+Also given source code of ##CODEVISION & ###Proteus simulation.